kanikakasharma/learning-library/developer-library/converged-db-for-developers/json/lab6.md

 - Lab 4: Deploy eSHOP Application
 - Lab 5: Data type demonstrator tool

-## Step-1: Retrieve JSON data
+## Step 1: Retrieve JSON data

-1. Open the Firefox browser and navigate to http://localhost:7101/resources/html/endPointChecker.html.
-OR You can use the bookmark **DataType-End Point Check Utility** under **ConvergedDB-Workshp in Bookmark Toolbar**
+1. Open the Firefox browser and navigate to http://localhost:7101/resources/html/endPointChecker.html OR You can use the bookmark **DataType-End Point Check Utility** under **ConvergedDB-Workshp in Bookmark Toolbar**

 2. Click on the drop-down to see the list of datatypes shown in workshop